-Our results suggest that in West Africa, the bulk of support for FGC-that is, 87 percent on average for the period 1995-2013-is due to household- and individual-level factors.
-Indeed, the total contribution from those levels of variation ranges from a low of 71 percent in Nigeria in 2011 to a high of 93 percent in Burkina Faso in 2006.
-Put differently, only about 12 percent of the variation in support for FGC can be explained by village-level factors on average (the remaining 1 percent is due to variation at levels beyond that of the village), which suggests that policies aimed at eliminating FGC should target households and individuals.
-This is contrary to a popular policy intervention currently being practiced in West Africa by a well-known NGO involving village-wide pledges against FGC (a movement based on a similar policy which led to the abandonment of foot binding in China in the first half of the 20th century; see Mackie, 1996).
-Moreover, our results suggest that whether a woman has undergone FGC is associated with a 16 percentage point increase in the likelihood that she supports the continuance of the practice.
+the total contribution from those levels of variation ranges from a low of 71 percent in Nigeria in 2011 to a high of 93 percent in Burkina Faso in 2006.
+Put differently, only about 12 percent of the variation in support for FGC among women aged 15-49 can be explained by village-level factors on average (the remaining 1 percent is due to variation at levels beyond that of the village).
+Moreover, our results suggest that a woman who has undergone FGC is 16 percentage points more likely to support the continuance of the practice, a figure which is obtained by averaging our estimates of that increase in likelihood over the 38 country-year data sets for the most complete specification we estimate in this paper.

 The practice of FGC is of economic interest for a number of reasons.
 First, given the physiological and psychological consequences of FGC discussed above, FGC is likely to have real consequences on the health, educational attainment, labor market outcomes, and productivity of women in societies where the practice is widespread, which means that FGC can contribute to underdevelopment.
 Second, there is a substantial line of research in economics focusing on how social norms emerge and evolve.
-For North (1990), a social norm like FGC is an institution, a "humanly devised constraints that shape[s] human interaction," and "structure[s] incentives in human exchange, whether political, social, or economic" (North, 1990:3); for Ellickson (1989, 1991), social norms emerge and evolve so as to minimize transaction costs and maximize social welfare, in a manner similar to how the common law maximizes economic efficiency in Posner's conjecture (Posner, 2007).
+For North (1990), a social norm like FGC is an institution, a "humanly devised constraint that shape[s] human interaction," and "structure[s] incentives in human exchange, whether political, social, or economic" (North, 1990:3).
+For Ellickson (1989, 1991), social norms emerge and evolve so as to minimize transaction costs and maximize social welfare.
 Third, FGC is often associated with (and seemingly sustained by) marriage market prospects: in places where the practice is common, men often expect their future wife to have undergone FGC, and Wagner (2014) finds that women who report having undergone FGC are 40% more likely to get married in the 13 African countries we study.
 Lastly, understanding what drives the persistence of FGC in different countries can provide some insight about the (potentially nonlinear) dynamics of FGC persistence.
 Following tipping point and informational cascade models (Schelling, 1978; Bikhchandani et al., 1992; Bikhchandani et al., 1998), the decision to abandon FGC might follow a logistic growth path, and so in places where the practice is widespread the decision to abandon FGC might be entirely be due to individual-level factors, whereas it might be increasingly driven by higher-level (e.g., village, region, country) factors as the practice becomes less common, perhaps reverting back to becoming an individual-level decision when the practice becomes very uncommon.
 Consequently, we conclude by using our results to speculate as to whether this is the case for FGC in West Africa, finding that it is not.
-Indeed, our data suggest that as FGC becomes more and more pervasive over time and space, individual-level factors increasingly appear to contribute to the practice's persistence in West Africa.
+Indeed, our data suggest that as FGC becomes more and more pervasive over time and space, individual-level factors increasingly appear to contribute to the practice's persistence in our data.

-&lt;sup>3 That said, a discussion of which exact transaction costs were being minimized when FGC first emerged in human societies must necessarily remain speculative due to the paucity of historical data on the practice, and is thus beyond the scope of this paper.
+&lt;sup>2 That said, a discussion of which exact transaction costs were being minimized when FGC first emerged in human societies must necessarily remain speculative due to the paucity of historical data on the practice, and is thus beyond the scope of this paper.